danielmorgan/curse-of-strahd-notes/README.md

 * Need to speak to whoever is in charge of the sheep pen
 * Luka Babou watching over the sheep pen tonight
 * Wall broken, Luka distracted, sheep gone

+## Breaking into Abbey of St Markovia

+* 2 headed man playing violin, Clovin
+* Northern building holds more mongrels
+* Evidence of surgeries
+* Shadows, memories of the dead, in the hospital wing attack us
+* Ezmerelda the vistani, apprenticed to Rudolf Van Rickten the great vampire hunter
+* Ezmerelda has free reign of the abbey, but intends to ambush Strahd
+* Lost leg to a werewolf
+* Mishka the mongrelfolk, feeds on humans not sheeps
+* Speaking to the abbott
+* Strahd's curse
+* Sunsword was saught by the abbott to lift the curse, but it is inert
+* Has a mind of it's own, difficult to control, the sword has desires
+* He's trying to give strahd something to love, we could give Ireena to him
+* He sent the burgomeister's wife to get a wedding dress

+## Back to Krezk

+* Light illuminating pool, Morninglord statue glows gold and old man turns young, looks like a young pleasant Strahd, Sergei von Zarovich, brother to Strahd
+* Sergei was set to be married to Tattiana, Strahd killed him out of jealousy.
+She truly loved Sergei not Strahd.
+* Prince and man of faith
+* Ireena recognises him as if she is Tattiana
+* Tattiana threw herself off the castle walls because she couldn't bear a life without Sergei

+## Sun sword

+* Sergei makes us decide: Tattiana can go with him into the afterlife now.
+Ireena will die.
+Or he can activate the sunsword
+* After debate, we decide the latter.
+Sergei statue turns back to stone and Tattiana/Ireena grieves for him.
+* On the way home we hear a scream and enter a house where a woman is giving birth.
+* Dimeera giving birth, child alive, but not crying.
+Midwife: "The child has no soul"